Forum Backlinks: What Are They And Do They Hurt SEO

 Link building from forums is an old and bad SEO practice.
 As an SEO, you should avoid this practice.
 Getting backlinks from various forum sites or buying links for SEO gains is an unethical black-hat SEO practice.

-It can land you a Google penalty, which can cause you to lose all the traffic from your website.
+It can land you a Google penalty, which can cause you to lose all your website traffic.
 Also, get your rank to zero.
-Forum backlinks are spammy, giving your website a bad link neighbourhood, eventually leading to a bad reputation.
-Always use a white hat approach for link building; it helps much in the long run instead of spammy forum backlinks!
+Forum backlinks are spammy, creating a bad link neighborhood that eventually leads to a bad reputation.
+Always use a white-hat approach to link building; it pays off in the long run rather than spammy forum backlinks!

 Check out how we improve SEO KPIs for these brands.
 Click on the case study here.